stevenxchung/Data-Structures-Algorithms-in-Python/README.md

   * Travels through every node in a graph at least once
   * A Hamiltonian cycle will start and end at the same node

-## Lesson 7: Shortest Path Algorithm
+## Lesson 7: Case Studies in Algorithms

 ### What is the Shortest Path Problem?
 * The shortest path in a graph is where sum of the edges in a path are as small as possible